Aurora New Dawn is pleased to announce the following job vacancy:

 Please see the full Job description and person specification for additional information.

 Prior completion of accredited ISVA training would be beneficial, but is not essential.
-Applications from those with a relevant degree, demonstrable equivalent experience, a vocational qualification, or a willingness to undertake relevant training/study are welcomed.
+Applications from those with equivalent experience, qualifications, and/or a willingness to undertake relevant training/study are welcomed.

 How to apply for the job: